History of Krafton in Timeline

 In 2012, Pnix Games was founded as a mobile game developer.

-January 2014: L-Time Games Acquired by Bluehole
+January 2014: Bluehole Acquires L-Time Games

 In January 2014, L-Time Games was acquired by and merged into Bluehole.

-January 2015: Bluehole Studio Acquires Maui Games
+January 2015: Bluehole Acquires Maui Games

-January 2015: Ginno Games Sold to Bluehole
+January 2015: Bluehole Acquisition of Ginno Games

-April 2015: Name Change to Bluehole
+April 2015: Name change to Bluehole

-April 2015: Bluehole Acquires Pnix Games
+April 2015: Bluehole Acquires Squall

 May 2015: Ginno Games Renamed Bluehole Ginno Games